 Plan of study

-The human-centered computing curriculum is unique in its foundation of psychology, design, and technology.
-The program combines courses from three different RIT colleges to ensure students develop a firm understanding of these diverse subjects.
+The human-centered computing major is unique in its foundation of psychology, design, and technology.
+The curriculum combines courses from three different RIT colleges to ensure students develop a firm understanding of these diverse subjects.
 Core courses include several foundational classes in technology, cognitive science and psychology, Gestalt, color theory, and creative thinking.
-This is a truly interdisciplinary degree, as evidenced by the growing list of concentrations available to students: accessibility, psychology, design, front-end development, natural language processing, and instructional technology.
+This is an interdisciplinary degree with concentrations available in accessibility, design, front-end development, instructional technology, natural language processing, and psychology.

 The major requires students to complete two blocks of cooperative education.
 Students may begin their co-op requirement after completing their second year of study.